EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 Returning 32 Zero Bytes

 Furthermore, introducing an execution failure path would break deployed contracts that wrap ecRecover with a low level staticcall and require(success), turning a "signature not valid" result into an unexpected revert.
-Contracts that already check for a zero return will naturally reject deactivated keys without any code changes.
+Contracts that already check for a zero return will naturally reject deactivated authorities without any code changes.

 EIP-2929 Gas Accounting